-If you are in Uruapan, Michoacán’s second largest city, visiting the National Park of Uruapan provides a wonderful respite from the scorching sun and urban chaos.
+If you are in Uruapan, Michoacán’s second largest city, visiting the National Park of Uruapan provides a beautiful respite from the scorching sun and urban chaos.

-The national park is located in the northeast part of Uruapan and encases the Cupatitzio River, which rushes through the park and cascades down in multiple small waterfalls.
+The national park is located northeast of Uruapan and encases the Cupatitzio River, which rushes through the park and cascades down in multiple small waterfalls.

-What makes the waterfalls of Barranca del Cupatitzio so unique is that most of these waterfalls are man-made.
-And because they are man-made, each of the many waterfalls we encountered on our visit were different.
+What makes the waterfalls of Barranca del Cupatitzio so unique is that most of these waterfalls are artificial.
+And because they are manufactured, each of the many waterfalls we encountered on our visit was different.

-Absolutely one of the most UNIQUE things to do in Michoacán!
+Absolutely one of the UNIQUE things to do in Michoacán!

 If you happen to be in Michoacán between November and early March, a stop by the Monarch Butterfly Sanctuary is a must.
-In the fall, millions of Monarch butterflies travel from all across the USA and Canada and settle in this National Reserve until spring.
+Millions of Monarch butterflies travel from across the USA and Canada in the fall and settle in this National Reserve until spring.

-There are several butterfly sanctuaries within the entire reserve and each has their own entry fee and tourist services.
+Several butterfly sanctuaries are within the entire reserve, each with its own entry fee and tourist services.

 Carnitas is the pride of Michoacán.
 An entire pig is slow-cooked to perfection and then diced up, spread over a warm tortilla, and sprinkled with diced onions, tomatoes, and cilantro.

-For the best carnitas in Michoacán, head over to Quiroga for lunch, a town just east of Morelia and easy to get there by public transportation.
+For the best carnitas in Michoacán, head over to Quiroga for lunch, a town just east of Morelia that is easy to get there by public transportation.